 The District Council does not consider that planning permission should be granted because planning conditions could not overcome the objections to the development.

 5. WHAT YOU ARE REQUIRED TO DO

-a) Remove the fence which has been erected above the existing wall and gates along the alignment of A-B (as shown on the Plan) from the Land.
+a) Remove the fence along the alignment A-B from the Land.